-Reducing recidivism, having a felony record and second chances.
+Reducing recidivism, having a felony record, and second chances.

 The word Felony

-(2) part of companies yearly background check
+- Part of big-box companies yearly background check

 While slowly changing, our society’s current reality is that once released, these felons are still facing this challenge every day.
 Instead, it should be considered that once someone has paid for their crime, they are given a second chance.
 How states are working to reduce recidivism among ex-offenders.